mosarhat/mosarhat/README.md

 ### About Me

 Heyo, I'm Mohammed Sarhat -- a student currently pursuing a degree in **Computing at Queen's University**, slated to graduate in **2026**.
-I'm super interested in Software Development, and want to push myself to become the best I can be in this field.
+I'm super interested in Software Development.

 ### What I've Been Working On (Long-Term Projects)
 The following repositories are all for personal use, and document my active learning experience.
-I plan on working on these for a prolonged period of time.
-As I am a student, this will take some time.
-My goal is to have a good set of personal documentation (spending 1-2 hours a day on average per week) done by my graduation time.
-I will be working on projects while working on this.

 I've made a note to include as many refrences as I can throughout my documentation.
 They don't follow a particular citation standard, but links are available for every single topic that I've decided to research.